aws/aws-cdk-rfcs/text/0502_aws-vpclattice.md

   readonly name?: string;

   /**
-   * The type of  authentication to use with the Service Network
+   * The type of  authentication to use with the Service Network.
+The only method avaialble is
+   * AWS_IAM, however in anticipation, it is expected that other types will be added.
    * @default 'AWS_IAM'
    */
   readonly authType?: AuthType | undefined;